musesum/Tr3/README.md

 ```
 The previous version of Tr3 supported embed OpenGL Shaders.
 Which could be compiled at runtime.

 The new version of Tr3 will support embedded Metal Shaders.
-Untested with toy app: "Muse Sky.
+Untested with toy app: "Muse Sky"

 ## Use cases